JonsBones: Background

 JonsBones was founded by Jon Pichaya Ferry on November 26, 2018 while he was pursuing a degree in product design at Parsons School of Design.

-JonsBones maintained his startup is selling medical osteology, which refers to bones used for the training of medical students.
-His business sells all bones found in the human body including spines, skulls and full skeletons.
-When asked about the practice, Ferry claims he believes “that everybody has the right to study bones."
+The business sells all bones found in the human body, including spines, skulls and full skeletons.

-The company attracts various clientele, which includes anthropologists, students, collectors, and artists.
+Ferry has maintained that his company is a supplier for those in the field of osteology (the study of human bones), primarily medical students.
+The company also attracts non-medical clientele, including anthropologists, collectors, and artists.
 Ferry also claims law enforcement agencies use individual bones to train cadaver dogs.

-In addition to its primary business activities, JonsBones has garnered notable attention for its innovative bone dissemination strategies across diverse media platforms.
-Founder Jon Pichaya Ferry engages actively with a broad audience on TikTok, utilizing the platform to share educational videos on the intricacies of the medical bone trade.
-This outreach initiative has proven instrumental in advancing the company's overarching mission to enhance accessibility to osteological knowledge among a wider demographic.
+When asked about the business' customers, Ferry stated that he believes “everybody has the right to study bones."

 Controversy

 JonsBones was criticized after Ferry talked about his bone trade on video sharing platform TikTok, with questions arising about the legality, morality and ethics of trading human bones.
-Ferry countered that in the United States, there is no law that prohibits the sale and possession of human osteology.
-Critics say there are clients who buy bones not for educational purposes but as materials for jewelry, chandeliers and other curiosities.
-Ferry refused to divulge information about his buyers, citing privacy reasons.
-He stated, however, that he has no control over what his clients do with the bones after purchase.
+Critics raised concerns for the ethical treatment of human remains in Ferry's collection, referencing clients who buy bones not for educational purposes but as materials for jewelry, chandeliers and other curiosities.
+Ferry countered that in the United States, there is no law that prohibits the "sale and possession of human osteology."
+Ferry has refused to divulge identifying information about his buyers, citing privacy reasons, and has stated that he has no control over what his clients do with the bones after purchase.